|Vyacheslav (Slava) Lukinfirstname.lastname@example.org||(703) 292-7382|

 Plasma Physics is a study of matter and physical systems whose intrinsic properties are governed by collective interactions of large ensembles of free charged particles.
 99.9% of the visible Universe is thought to consist of plasmas.
 The underlying physics of the collective behavior in plasmas has applications to space physics and astrophysics, materials science, applied mathematics, fusion science, accelerator science, and many branches of engineering.

 The Plasma Physics program supports research that can be categorized by several broad, sometimes overlapping, sub-areas of the discipline, including: magnetized plasmas in the laboratory, space, and astrophysical environments; high energy density plasmas; low temperature plasmas; dusty, ultra-cold, and otherwise strongly coupled plasmas; non-neutral plasmas; and intense field-matter interaction in plasmas.
-The focus of the Plasma Physics program is to generate an understanding of the fundamental principles governing the physical behavior of a plasma via collective interactions of large ensembles of free charged particles, as well as to improve the basic understanding of the plasma state as needed for other areas or disciplines of science and engineering.
+The focus of the Plasma Physics program is to generate an understanding of the fundamental principles governing the physical behavior of a plasma via collective interactions of large ensembles of free charged particles, as well as to improve the basic understanding of the plasma state as needed for other areas of science and engineering.

 NSF recognizes that some research projects within this Program may require more than three years to realize demonstrable research outcomes.
-For such projects, PIs are encouraged to consult the above Program Director to discuss the possibility of submitting a proposal of 4 or 5 year duration.
+For such projects, PIs are encouraged to consult the above Program Director to discuss the possibility of submitting a proposal of 4- or 5-year duration.

 Some Plasma Physics-related activities are supported primarily by other NSF Programs.
 Proposals focused on the physical properties of individual or a small number of atoms or molecules, or optical physics, should be directed to the Atomic, Molecular, and Optical Physics Program within the Division of Physics.
 Proposals focused on understanding astrophysical systems should be directed to the Division of Astronomical Sciences.
 Proposals focused on understanding the Geospace environment or the Sun-Earth interactions should be directed to an appropriate program within the Geospace Section of the Division of Atmospheric and Geospace Sciences.
 Proposals focused on development of new materials using plasmas should be directed to an appropriate program in the Division of Materials Research.
-Proposal focused on plasma-assisted manufacturing should be directed to the Division of Civil, Mechanical and Manufacturing Innovation.
+Proposals focused on plasma-assisted manufacturing should be directed to the Division of Civil, Mechanical and Manufacturing Innovation.
 Finally, proposals focused on use of plasmas for environmental and reaction engineering, environmental sustainability, combustion systems, or engineering of biomedical systems should be directed to an appropriate program within the Division of Chemical, Bioengineering, Environmental and Transport systems.